 At birth, children are ready and wired for emotion.
 Being surrounded by caring, supportive adults in safe environments helps children become emotionally healthy.
 As brains build connections, children learn how to calm down, focus, and manage strong feelings—all keys to creating healthy relationships.
-You can share the information below with parents.

 0–24 months: From the earliest days, little ones feel and express emotions intensely.
 They smile or giggle to show happiness.
 They cry to show they’re unhappy, uncomfortable, or that they need something.
 They can also feel intense stress and anxiety.
 As babies approach 12 months, their brains have developed more complex emotions (for instance, fear of strangers).
 By 24 months, children have developed strong attachments to caregivers, which might make separating a challenge.